 The Forestry Club was established in 1914 and has been active since with activities like the Foresters' Ball, the fall smoker, and management of the student-owned section 13 at Lubrecht Experimental Forest.
 The club also publishes the Forestry Kaimin, a newsletter published annually from 1915 through 1967 (except during WWI and WWII), and intermittently since then.
-Other clubs have formed in the past 100 years and College of Forestry & Conservation students can now also choose to join the American Fisheries Society; the Student Association of Fire Ecology & Management; the Montana Recreation and Parks Association; the Graduate Student Association; the Society of American Foresters student chapter; the Student Recreation Association; the Society for Ecological Restoration student chapter; the Society for Conservation Biology, The Wildlife Society student chapter; and the Woodsman Team.
+Other clubs have formed in the past 100 years and Franke College of Forestry and Conservation students can now also choose to join the American Fisheries Society; the Student Association of Fire Ecology & Management; the Montana Recreation and Parks Association; the Graduate Student Association; the Society of American Foresters student chapter; the Student Recreation Association; the Society for Ecological Restoration student chapter; The Wildlife Society student chapter; the Woodsman Team; and other student organizations.

 Josephine Darlington was the first woman to graduate from the school in 1928.
 The second female graduate, Jean Hamre, graduated in 1947, followed by Colleen McCarthy in 1948.
-Currently approximately 40 percent of our students are women.
+About half of our current students are women.

 In 1946, the school added a master's degree in forestry and in 1964 the State Board of Education approved the PhD program.
 In 1996, the PhD in Wildlife Biology was added.
 In 2003, the School of Forestry was renamed the College of Forestry and Conservation.
 The Department of Geography joined the college in 2019.
 We currently offer six undergraduate majors, five minors, three certificates and nine graduate degrees spread across four departments.

 View old photos and other memorabilia about the forestry school in this interactive timeline from Mansfield Library